lsst-dm/milestones/README.rst

 #.
 Select “Spreadsheet - (XLS)” and hit “Next”.
 #.
 Select “Activities” and “Activity Relationships” and hit “Next”.
 #.
 Select the open project, and hit “Next”.
 #.
-Select template “All Milestones” and hit “Next”.
+Select template “All Milestones and Tasks” and hit “Next” (its near the very end of the list).
 #.
 Review the name of the file to be exported, and hit “Next”.
 #.
 Hit “Finish”.
 #.
 Commit the file to the ``data/pmcs`` directory of this repository.